Tú (Noelia song): Cover versions

-The song was covered by Norteño singer Carín León in 2021.
+The song was covered by Norteño singer Carín León in 2020.
 Noelia disapproved the version because he did not pay royalties for it.
 Andrea Mireille described it for Chilango as a Regional Mexican acoustic song.

+In 2015, Dominican merengue singer Miriam Cruz, a former lead singer of the all-female band Las Chicas del Can, recorded a merengue cover of the song.
+This version was included on her album Me Sacudí, released on September 16, 2015.